Get the convenience of 100% online classes AND the perks of an in-classroom experience through student teaching

 Our number-one priority is providing easy access to quality education so you can improve your life and achieve your career goals.
 Take advantage of resources like our professional tutoring program, academic coaching and our writing center – all of which serve online students.

-Coursework for this degree is 100% online to better fit your busy life
+Lectures and assignments for this degree are 100% online to better fit your busy life

 You’re getting a degree from a university that’s GaPSC-approved.